API Reference

 <Card title="AI Assistant" icon="robot">

-Manage the AI AppSec Assistant — conversations, schedules, event triggers, and memory
+Manage the AI AppSec Assistant — conversations, schedules, event triggers,

 </Card>